sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 ### on your dev and staging servers.
 (Disable this in production.)

 Note: This is really helpful for debugging and testing.
-Make sure to both a sync and an async version.
+Maybe have multiple ones for sync, async, db errors, etc.

 #### Tip: